VictorH028/spin/README.md

 ![alt text](./.img/loading.jpg)
 ---
-## spix - CLI Spinner
+## spin - CLI Spinner

-spix is a command line (CLI) tool written in C++ that displays an animated spinner while a background process is running.
+spin is a command line (CLI) tool written in C++ that displays an animated spinner while a background process is running.
 It is useful for visually indicating that a task is in progress, especially if the task takes a considerable amount of time.

 ## Install

 - *Manual*

 ```
-git clone https://github.com/VictorH028/spix && cd  spix
+git clone https://github.com/VictorH028/spin && cd  spin
 ```
 ```
 make build-bin